reddit-economics/economics-wiki/config/sidebar.md

 2. **Economic-Specific Quality Standards**

-  Submissions and/or comments *tenuously related to economics, light on economic analysis*, or from perspectives other than those of economists *will be removed*.
+  Submissions and/or comments *tenuously related to economics, light on economic analysis, or from perspectives other than those of economists* will be removed.

 3. **Source Standards**